 The blue line indicates the shape of the bonnet to be cut out in the next step.

 Cutting the bonnet with a band saw.
-You could use a tenon saw instead.
+You could use a hand saw instead.

 Sand everything smooth and round over the top edges ready for assembly.